 Intuitively, the absence of the law of excluded middle for the example above can be interpreted as follows.
 For $\co{a}b \cpar c(x)$, we have not yet decided whether the process can perform a $\tau$-transition or not perform a $\tau$-transition.
 It is possible that $a$ and $c$ could be the same channel but, since they are variables, we have not yet decided whether this is the case.

 So, inducing the key feature of an open bisimulation, closure under substitutions, in a modal logic gives rise to an intuitionistic modal logic.
 Furthermore, we establish in this work that such an intuitionistic modal logic, called $\mathcal{OM}$, characterises open bisimilarity.
-In the tradition pioneered by Hennessy and Milner~\cite{HenMil85}, a modal logic characterises a bisimilarity whenever: given two processes, they are bisimilar if and only if there is no {\em distinguishing formula} separating the two.
-A distinguishing formula is a formulae that holds for one process but does not hold for the other process.
-Such distinguishing formulae are useful for explaining why two processes are not bisimilar, since when processes are not bisimilar we can always exhibit a distinguishing formula in a characteristic logic.
+In the tradition pioneered by Hennessy and Milner~\cite{HenMil85}, a modal logic characterises a bisimilarity whenever, given two processes, they are bisimilar if and only if there is no {\em distinguishing formula} separating them.
+A distinguishing formula is a formula that holds for one process but does not hold for the other process.
+Such distinguishing formulae are useful for explaining why two processes are not bisimilar, since when processes are not bisimilar we can always exhibit a distinguishing formula.

 As an example of a distinguishing formula, consider the following two processes.